GoogleCloudPlatform/pubsub/flink-connector/README.md

 ## Using the Connector

-We are in the process of uploading the connector to a public respository.
+We are in the process of uploading the connector to a public repository.
 In the meantime, you can build the connector JAR file from source to be packaged with your Flink deployment.